What is Brand Management? Simple Framework Anyone Can Use

 Branding is the event.
 It’s the initial flurry of activity: naming the business, defining the strategy, designing the identity.
 It’s like planting a garden.
 You do a lot of heavy lifting upfront to get the seeds in the ground.

 Brand management is the rest of it.
-It's the daily watering, the constant weeding, the pruning, and protecting the garden from pests.
+It’s the daily watering, the constant weeding, the pruning, and the protection of the garden from pests.
 It never stops.
-It's the long, often tedious, but utterly essential process of making sure what you planted grows strong and healthy.
+It’s the long, often tedious, but utterly essential process of ensuring what you’ve planted grows strong and healthy.

 When you think the job is “done,” the weeds grow.